daterre/Cradle/README.md

 3. Add the generated script to your scene
 4. Use [hooks](#hooks) to script story interaction, or use the included [TwineTextPlayer](#twinetextplayer)

+####Examples
+(link to Snoozing)

+##Documentation

+###Importing
+The UnityTwine asset importer listens for any new .twee files dropped into the project directory, and proceeds to import them.

+The asset importer treats Twee code as logic, translating it into a C# script with a similar structure (and file name).
+A story can be reimported over and over again as necessary; the C# script will be refreshed.

 ####Exporting .twee files from Twine
 #####For Twine 1: